“I’ve used LinkedIn for years, but I’m not sure what benefit I’ve gotten from it.”

 The first action items in this checklist require just a few minutes, are easy to make, and produce big benefits.
 The later items take a bit more time and are still beneficial, but they’re not as critical.
 I ordered things this way so that even if you only complete the first item on this checklist you’ll still get tangible results.

 You may be tempted to think some of these optimization tasks are so simple, so easy, that they can’t possibly help, and you may as well skip them.
 Don’t fall for this temptation–sometimes it’s the small and simple changes that bring the greatest results.

 …by small and simple things are great things brought to pass… ― Alma 37:6, The Book of Mormon

-As we get started, I’ll assume you already have a LinkedIn profile set up with basic information, like your name (and it better be your name, not a company name!).
+As we get started, I assume you already have a LinkedIn profile set up with basic information filled in.
 Ready for the first task?
 Let’s go!

 1. profile photo

 Users with a photo in their profile receive 21 times more profile views. ― LinkedIn